Redrrx/ps3dec/README.md

 # PS3 Decryptor

-PS3Dec is a remake of the original PS3 decryptor which decrypts PS3s Redump ISOs.
+PS3Dec is a remake of the original PS3 decryptor which decrypts PS3s redump ISOs.

 ## How does it work ?